Hforsman/Asset-Control-Tower/README.md

 - A nice, general way to fix data where the csv reader decided to split it up into more fields than the standard 36.
 - For production purposes the username and password need to stored and accessed securely.
 - More subtlety in checking if the database is initialized.
+- Add a different database docker as back-end to test if the data wrangling is actually database agnostic.